- 1 Best Bipod For AR15

 There are a lot of questions online about AR15 bipods.
 The following section is will address the most common of them.

-The latest AR15 airsoft replicas are so similar to the real life rifle that even an experienced soldier or marine who has trained and fought with the real one might confuse them.
-The similarities don’t end just at the appearance.
+The latest AR15 Airsoft replicas are so similar to the real-life rifle that even an experienced soldier or marine who has trained and fought with the real one might confuse them.
+The similarities don’t end just with the appearance.
 They can also use the same accessories, so a bipod designed for the real AR15 will work with the replica as well.